Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-\paragraph{Unstructured Pruning \& Structured Pruning} Existing pruning approaches can be classified into two classes, namely \textit{unstructured pruning}, and \textit{structured pruning}~\cite{liu2019rethinking}.
-Unstructured pruning is also known as \textit{individual weight pruning}, which is performed to cut one specific (redundant) parameter off the target neural network model at a time.
-Unstructured pruning could date back to the early era when network pruning was first introduced and covers many well-known representative studies such as \textsc{Optimal Brain Damage}~\cite{lecun1990optimal} and \textsc{Optimal Brain Surgeon}~\cite{hassibi1993second}.
-They typically prune weight parameters based on a Hessian of the loss function.
-Other studies that can be categorized as unstructured pruning include~\cite{han2015learning,molchanov2017variational}.
+\paragraph{Unstructured Pruning \& Structured Pruning} Existing pruning approaches can be classified into two classes, namely \textit{unstructured pruning} and \textit{structured pruning}~\cite{liu2019rethinking}.
+Unstructured pruning is also known as \textit{individual weight pruning}, which is performed to cut one specific (redundant) parameter at a time.
+It typically prunes weight parameters based on a Hessian of the loss function.
+Existing studies that can be categorized as unstructured pruning include~\cite{han2015learning,molchanov2017variational}.

-Structured pruning is proposed to prune a neural network model at the hidden unit, channel, or even layer level.
+Structured pruning is proposed to prune a model at the hidden unit, channel, or even layer level.
 Hu \textit{et al.}~\cite{hu2016network} proposed a channel pruning technique according to the average percentage of zero outputs of each channel, while another study by Li \textit{et al.}~\cite{li2016pruning} presented a similar channel pruning but according to the filter weight norm.
-Besides that, pruning a channel or layer with the smallest magnitude, there is another common approach discussed in~\cite{yu2018nisp,molchanov2017pruning} that prunes a hidden unit, channel, or layer with the least influence to the final loss.
+Besides that, there is another common approach discussed in~\cite{yu2018nisp,molchanov2017pruning} that prunes a component with the least influence to the final loss.
 He \textit{et al.}~\cite{he2017channel} and Luo \textit{et al.}~\cite{luo2017thinet} proposed channel pruning based on consequential feature reconstruction error at the next layer.
-Srinivas and Babu~\cite{srinivas2015data} introduced a data-free parameter pruning methodology based on saliency, which performs hidden unit pruning independently of the training process and as the result, does not need to access training data.
-The latest work also includes~\cite{suau2020filter} that considers the inter-correlation between channels in the same layer.
+Srinivas and Babu~\cite{srinivas2015data} introduced a data-free pruning method based on saliency, which performs pruning independently of the training process and as the result, does not need to access training data.
+Recent work also includes~\cite{suau2020filter} that considers the inter-correlation between channels in the same layer.
 Another work by Chin \textit{et al.}~\cite{chin2018layer} proposes a layer-by-layer compensate filter pruning algorithm.